 Relationships starts with building a respectful relationship with self and covers topics including families, friendships, pets and animals, and love and loss.
 A vital part of this Puzzle is about safeguarding and keeping children safe; this links to online safety and social networking.
 Children learn how to deal with conflict, build assertiveness skills, and identify their own strengths and strategies for building self-esteem and resilience.
 They explore roles and responsibilities in families and friendship groups, and consider stereotypes.

-Changing Me deals with change of many types, in KS1 growing from young to old, teaching aids), Jigsaw Chimes and Jigsaw Jerrie Cats (used to help and encourage calming and mindfulness practice).
-Every Jigsaw lesson includes mindfulness practice.
+Changing Me deals with change of many types, in KS1 growing from young to old,

 What else is included?